Luke Shaw: Manchester United

-2014–2019
+2014–2016

 On 27 June 2014, Shaw signed a four-year contract (with an option to extend for a further year) with Manchester United for an undisclosed fee thought to be in the region of £30 million, becoming the most expensive teenager in world football.
 Chelsea were also interested in Shaw, but they backed away from a deal fearing the teenager's excessive pay demands would cause friction in their dressing room.

-Shaw made his debut in the first match of the club's pre-season tour of the United States, playing the first 45 minutes of a 7–0 win over the LA Galaxy.
-Before the start of the season, he suffered a hamstring injury that ruled him out for a month.
-Shaw was named as a substitute for Manchester United for the first time on 14 September 2014 in their fourth league match, and was unused as they recorded their first victory of the season against Queens Park Rangers.
+Before the start of the season, Shaw suffered a hamstring injury that ruled him out for a month.
+He was named as a substitute for Manchester United for the first time on 14 September in their fourth league match, and was unused as they recorded their first victory of the season against Queens Park Rangers.
 After again being an unused substitute in the subsequent defeat to Leicester City, Shaw made his competitive debut for United on 27 September 2014, playing the entirety of a 2–1 home victory against West Ham United.

 In October 2014, Shaw was named on the 40-man shortlist for the 2014 Golden Boy award, a prize given to the player considered to be the best European-based player under the age of 21.
 On 8 February 2015, Shaw was sent off after receiving a second yellow card during a 1–1 draw with West Ham.
-On 18 April 2015, Shaw made his return to the starting line-up, replacing the injured Daley Blind.
+On 18 April, Shaw made his return to the starting line-up, replacing the injured Daley Blind.
 His first match since 9 March 2015 ended in a 1–0 defeat to league leaders Chelsea, but Shaw put up a solid performance and was praised by captain Wayne Rooney.

-Shaw started every league match in the early part of the 2015–16 season until 15 September 2015, when, during the opening match of the Champions League group stage against PSV, Shaw was caught by Héctor Moreno with a sliding tackle and suffered a double leg fracture.
+Shaw started every league match in the early part of the 2015–16 season until 15 September 2015, when, during the opening match of the UEFA Champions League group stage against PSV, Shaw was caught by Héctor Moreno with a sliding tackle and suffered a double leg fracture.
 Shaw was given oxygen and treated by nine medical staff during the nine-minute stoppage in Eindhoven before he was taken off on a stretcher and taken to hospital.
 Shaw was out of action for six months, before returning to training on 4 April 2016.